Starcounter/Docs/guides/puppet-web-apps/html-template-guidelines/README.md

 Regarding styling, there are two ways to make the application easier to visually integrate with other apps:

-1. Prefix the class with the name of the app.
+1. Prefix the all class names with the name of the app.
 As outlined in [Avoiding CSS Conflicts](https://docs.starcounter.io/guides/mapping-and-blending/avoiding-css-conflicts/), the class should be prefixed with the name of the app to avoid CSS conflicts with classes from other apps.

-2. Keep styling that will affect the layout inside the `starcounter-composition`.
-This includes CSS attributes such as `padding`, `margin`, `display` and `float`.
+2. Keep styling that will affect the composition inside the `starcounter-composition`.

 {% endraw %}